 Johanna Parker is the narrator of over 40 audiobooks to date, best known for her mesmerising Southern Belle accent: the voice of Charlaine Harris' bestselling Sookie Stackhouse Southern Vampire series.
 She is a two-time AUDIE-nominated audiobook narrator and winner of AUDIOFILE'S 2006 EARPHONES AWARD.

 Adele Parks was born in Teesside, North East England.
 She read English Language and Literature at Leicester University.
 Since graduating she has lived in Italy and Africa but has spent most of her adult life in London.
 She lives in Guildford with her husband and son.
 Her earlier novels, Playing Away, Game Over, Larger Than Life, The Other Woman's Shoes and Still Thinking of You were all best sellers and are published in over twenty countries.

-Nando Parrado, after surviving the Andes plane crash, has gone on to become a successful businessman and television producer and presenter.
-He speaks five languages, is a hugely successful lecturer around the world, and in his spare time races motorcycles and stock cars.
+Nando Parrado was born in Montevideo, Uruguay.
+After surviving the Andes plane crash of 1972, has gone on to become a successful businessman and television producer and presenter.
+He speaks five languages and is a hugely successful lecturer around the world.
+In his spare time races motorcycles and stock cars.